Simulation of MAPS and a MAPS-based Inner Tracker for the Super Tau-Charm Facility: Inner tracker performance simulation

 \subsection{Detector design and implementation}

 A conceptual model of a MAPS-based inner tracker for STCF is designed and constructed (cf. Fig.~\ref{ITKM_a}) based on the chosen sensor design.
 The detector consists of three cylindrical layers of MAPS chips covering the polar angle range between $20^\circ$ and $160^\circ$.
 The MAPS chips, each with an effective area of $\SI{2}{cm}\times\SI{2}{cm}$, are arranged along the beam direction with a \SI{100}{\micro\meter} gap to form a detector stave.
 To achieve an extremely low material budget of \textless0.3\%~X$_{0}$ per layer, the thickness of the chips on each stave is reduced to \SI{50}{\micro\meter}.
 These chips are then mounted on a flexible printed circuit and supported by a carbon fiber frame.
 Based on the design of ALICE ITS2 inner barrel~\cite{materialbudgetcalculationnew}, a reasonable material thickness is estimated for each ITKM layer (cf. Fig.~\ref{ITKM_b}).
 A slightly thicker carbon fiber support is employed for the outermost layer considering its mechanical strength.
-The calculated material budget is approximately 0.27\%~X$_{0}$ for the inner two layers and 0.29\%~X$_{0}$ for the outermost layer.
+The calculated material budget is approximately 0.27\%~X$_{0}$ for the inner two layers and 0.29\%~X$_{0}$ for the outermost layer~\footnote{These values are obtained along the radial direction ($\theta=90^\circ$) by summing the individual contributions of the stave materials, without accounting for overlaps, edge regions, or non-uniformities.}.
 The staves are arranged in a pinwheel-like pattern to ensure full coverage of particles from the interaction point.
 Each layer’s staves are mounted on two end-cap flanges, with the flex cables connected from one side for data transmission.
 The designed parameters for the three ITKM layers are summarized in Table~\ref{tab2}.